GoogleCloudPlatform/cloud-builders/dotnet/README.md

 # Tool builder: gcr.io/cloud-builders/dotnet

-This builder is deprecated and will be deleted in an upcoming release.

-Please use one of the [official `microsoft/dotnet:sdk` images](https://hub.docker.com/r/microsoft/dotnet/) and specifying the `dotnet`
+This builder is a wrapper around the [official `microsoft/dotnet:sdk` images](https://hub.docker.com/r/microsoft/dotnet/) that specifies `dotnet` as an entrypoint.
+It is functionally equivalent to:
-entrypoint:

 ```yaml
 steps: